JNisk/AncesTrim/README.md

 # Changelog

-1.1 Minor modifications and fixes:
+1.1 Minor modifications and fixes as per the suggestions of @jyuan1322:
 * The first section of README has been updated to be more descriptive, and an image of an example pedigree before and after trimming has been added